 Select the supportive care medication that is associated with fluid retention.

 Answer d is correct.
 Oprelvekin may cause fluid retention; therefore, use caution in heart failure and hypertension patients.
 Other significant cardiovascular events associated with oprelvekin include arrhythmia, pulmonary edema, and cardiac arrest.

 Answer b is incorrect.
 Peg-filgrastim is not associated with causing fluid retention.
-The most common side effected attributed to CSFs, such as peg-filgrastim, is bone pain.
+The most common side effect attributed to colony stimulating factor (CSFs), such as peg-filgrastim, is bone pain.

 Answer c is incorrect.
 Amifostine is not associated with causing fluid retention.
 The most notable side effects from amifostine are hypotension and nausea/vomiting.